Lucknow Municipal Corporation

-Lucknow Municipal Corporation (LMC) is a local government for Lucknow, the capital and the largest city of the Indian state of Uttar Pradesh.
-It is responsible for the civic infrastructure and administration in the city of Lucknow, in short it is also known as LMC.
+The Lucknow Municipal Corporation (LMC), or the Lucknow Nagar Nigam is a local government for Lucknow, the capital and the largest city of the Indian state of Uttar Pradesh.
+It is responsible for the civic infrastructure and administration in the city of Lucknow.

-In 2021, LMC passed a budget of 1946.82 Crore INR for the financial year 2021-2022.
+In 2025, LMC passed a budget of 4,304 Crore INR for the financial year 2025-2026, a major jump from the last years budget of 2,865 Crore INR.

 Main functions

 This local governing body is responsible for planning and development of several civic community and infrastructure within different parts of the city.
 The LMC is concerned with providing local amenities to the citizens.